 - April 18th, 2018 (for 2017 Year) report overview – Score: 658

 - March 23rd, 2019 (for 2018 Year) report overview – Score: 695

 What Caused My Credit Score To Go Down In 2017?

 It looks like in 2017 my credit score took a major dip.
 My fiance and I had purchased a condo.
 Part of the process was setting up our mortgage and joint accounts which caused 8 hard credit checks.
 I also applied for a $26,000 line of credit for investments which is maxed.
 On top of that I applied for a new joint credit card that would be used by both of us.
 So from a fico score perspective there was lots of new credit and attempts to get credit and they penalized me for it.

 What Caused My Credit Score To Go Up In 2018?

 To my surprise my credit score went up in 2018.
 I had 4 hard credit checks which I guess isn’t as bad as 8.
 I did extend my line of credit from $26,000 to $40,000.
 I also bought a mattress on credit (one year interest free).
 So from the look of it even though I applied for more credit it seems that the fact that I had some of my largest credit commitments for over a year now has helped.
 I also don’t carry a balance on the joint credit card and have been up to date on all of my bills.

 What Will I Do To Improve My Credit Score?

 I’ll be paying off my Citi credit in the next few months and shutting it down.
-I also have no intention of applying for any new credit (except maybe a new credit card to replace an exsisting one).
+I also have no intention of applying for any new credit.
 I will continue to be diligent in paying all of my bills on time.
 With all this combined I should hopefully see my credit score continue to rise to what it once was.